-- · length of room occupancy

-- · length of enrollment by credit hours
+- length of room occupancy - length of enrollment by credit hours

-- date of receipt of occupancy agreement.

 E. Non-Discrimination Policy

 The university prohibits discrimination on the basis of religion, race, creed, age, gender, veteran status, color, disability, sexual orientation, or national origin in the assignment of persons as roommates.